-The Ayers-Thomas piece in AHR brings me to other aspects of publication.
-We used to think that defining 'publication' was straightforward.
-By and large we meant the process of submitting a book or article to an institution that assessed it for quality and reproduced the suitable submissions in some sort of bound, printed format - normally a codex offered for sale to the public.
+Let me now turn to a discussion of one of the most profound ways in which humanities scholarship is being transformed by the introduction of digital technology - publication.
+We used to think that defining "publication" was straightforward.
+By and large we meant the process of submitting text, book or article length, to a institution that assessed it for quality and reproduced the suitable submissions in some sort of bound print format - normally a codex - offered for sale to the public.
 Legally, of course, the question of whether a text had been published was and is quite complex, but I want to set that consideration aside.
-The transaction was one between the author, the creator of the text, and the publisher, a specialised printing organisation.
-To some extent, this model still describes born-digital publication - an author can submit a text to a publisher who will convert it into a digital file and offer to lease it as an e-book, for instance.
-We have only just begun to go down this road for scholarly humanities publications, but this is precisely the main objective of the ACLS History E-Book Project and also of the American Historical Association's Gutenberg-e Program, through which the Columbia University Press is producing prizewinning doctoral dissertations as born-digital books.
+The transaction was one between the author, the creator of the text, and the publisher, a specialized printing organization.
+To some extent, this model still describes born-digital publication - an author can submit a text to a publisher who will convert it into a digital file and offer it for sale as an e-book, for instance.
+We have only just begun to go down this road for scholarly humanities publications, but this is precisely the main objective of the ACLS History E-Book Project and also of the American Historical Association's Gutenberg-e project26, through which the Columbia University Press is producing prize-wining doctoral dissertations as born-digital books.
 The process is straightforward, but it leaves two questions unanswered.
-The first is whether humanities e-books will simply be traditional humanities texts in digital form, or whether they will be little databases that take full advantage of the technology to create knowledge that could not be presented in analogue form?
-The second is whether the scholarly academic community will accept born-digital books as 'real books' for purposes of promotion and tenure.
+The first is whether humanities e-books will simply be digital traditional humanities texts, or whether they will be databases that take full advantage of the technology to create forms of knowledge that could not be presented in analog form?
+The second is whether the scholarly academic community will accept born-digital books as "real books" for purposes of promotion and tenure.